lisaogren/axios-cache-adapter/README.md

   })
 ```

-_Note: Not all instance options can be overridden per request, see the API documentation at the end of this readme_
+_Note: Not all instance options can be overridden per request, see the [per request options API documentation](https://github.com/RasCarlito/axios-cache-adapter#per-request-options)_

 ### Use localforage as cache store